 That very well may be the case.
-However, the opinions about this “change” — a full year after it went into effect — vary, depending on who you ask.
+However, the opinions about this “change” — a full three-plus years after the law went into effect — vary, depending on the who you ask:

-- After — Comply or face penalties:Brands in breach of GDPR face hefty fines.
-This potential punishment lit fires under business leaders globally to force compliance.
-As of mid-2019, though, only a few companies have been penalized for failing to meet the guidelines.
+- After — Comply or face penalties:Brands in breach of GDPR face hefty fines from law enforcement.
+This potential punishment from public authorities lit fires under business leaders to fast-track compliance.
+As of 2021, though, only a few large-scale companies have been penalized for failing to meet the guidelines.

+The top challenge cited in the poll?
+Government regulation — or the prospect of new regulatory measures.
 (Data silos came in second, but that’s a topic for another day.)

-Challenge #1: “Forgetting” consumers who want to be forgotten
+1. “Forgetting” consumers who want to be forgotten

 The “right to be forgotten” is a critical benefit for those who don’t want their customer data stored by brands.
 The GDPR mandates that consumers who want their data erased can request as much of a given brand(s), who then will have 30 days to comply.

 In this instance, GDPR compliance not only requires deleting customer data and getting any third parties with whom you’ve shared customers’ data to do the same, but also alerting the person who made the request shortly after their request and when the task is ultimately done.

-Challenge #2: Managing real-time changes to customer consent
+2. Managing real-time changes to customer consent

 In the same vein as data erasure, brands also need to remain up to speed on how customers engage with their websites, apps, and emails.
 Why?
 Because that activity — including and especially new form submits — invariably impact their consent status.

-If you don’t, though, it’s entirely on you and your marketing/IT teams to find another method to track customers’ and leads’ consent changes and to update their various database profiles.
+If you don’t, though, it’s entirely on your company to find another method to track customers’ and leads’ consent changes and to update their various database profiles.

-Challenge #3: Unifying customer data in a single source of truth
+3. Unifying customer data in a single source of truth

-All the same, it’s essential for all companies today, regardless of database size, to unify customer their data in one, central location so they can easily activate said data in targeted campaigns.
+All the same, it’s essential for all companies, regardless of database size, to unify customer their data in one, central location so they can easily activate data in lifecycle marketing.

 As business intelligence consultant Rod Welch wrote for TWDI, “Accuracy is no longer a ‘nice-to-have’ feature.
 The GDPR brings the data quality of personal information into the realm of compliance.”

-How the consent management “evolution” continues
+How the consent management “evolution” continues today

 When GDPR first went into effect, UK Information Commissioner Elizabeth Denham said, “The GDPR is a step change for data protection.
 It’s still an evolution, not a revolution.”

-- New York has a framework for its own consumer data legislation considered “even more drastic” than the CCPA, as it would give consumers the right to sue brands for data misuse.
+- New York has a framework for its own consumer data legislation considered “even more drastic” than the CCPA, as it would give consumers the right to sue for data misuse.